alphagov/government-digital-strategy/source/partials/quarters/_july-13.md

 * FCO has shared case studies on how to use digital to improve foreign policy work on its [digital diplomacy blog](http://blogs.fco.gov.uk/digitaldiplomacy/)

+* Department of Health launched a beta version of its [digital resource centre for policy-makers](http://digitalhealth.dh.gov.uk/digital-policymaking/) at Civil Service Live in July

 ####Digital inclusion

 ![Digital Inclusion](/assets/images/july-report/digitalinclusion.jpg)